EricRohlfs/jetbot_wiki/3D-printing.md

 ## Method 1 - Print by yourself

-If you have a 3D printer on hand, we recommend printing the JetBot components yourself!
+If you have a 3D printer, we recommend printing the JetBot components yourself!

 ### Print facts

-Below are some facts related to printing a single JetBot
+Below are some facts related to printing a single JetBot.

 * Print time:  10-12 hours
 * Material used:  < 100 grams